SkoolNotes/Taproot/2020ML301/KBValidationPB.md

 - Why do you think the model is getting the score you're seeing?
 	- The score I'm seeing is 1.
 This is expected, as I am testing a decision tree on the data it was trained on.
 - How do the scores between the training and testing sets compare?
-	- I would assume that the testing set score would have a lower f1 score than the training set., as the training set will have an f1 score by definition.
+	- I would assume that the testing set score would have a lower f1 score than the training set, as the model is specifically fitted for the traing data.